railsuser2014/openobject-doc-book-en/source/book/4/4_10_Accounts/4_10_Accounts_fin_ana.rst

 .. figure::  images/account_analytic_project_menu.png
    :align: center

-   *Analytic accounts in Project Management.*
+   *Analytic accounts in Project Management*

 These different menus give quick views that are very useful for live projects.
 For each project you can check if there are uninvoiced services, and see the last invoice date and the last uninvoiced